 One one hand, you want your child to express their individuality, but on the other hand, it’s not always feasible to do a full room makeover every time their fleeting tastes change.
 (Adolescence was a confusing, wish-washy time – we all remember!)

 The key is to lay out a foundation of good design choices in a fun, whimsical way.
+There are a lot more home design styles than you may think so you will have plenty of choices!
 Let your child express his or her individuality through things like accessories, wall art, decor knickknacks, and other items that are easier to switch out.
 That way, moving into teen years and beyond doesn’t require a major overhaul.

 We’re absolutely in LOVE with the room design above.
 The aviation theme is carried out in such a tasteful way, it’ll be a seamless transition from “child’s room” to “teen’s room.”